 Background

-Mountains are very important for the BIMSTEC region as it covers more than 1.1 million square kilometres, constituting 23% of the total land area and a population of 140 million people.
+Mountains are especially important for the BIMSTEC region as it covers more than 1.1 million square kilometres, constituting 23% of the total land area and a population of 140 million people.
 As such, the development of the mountain economy is imperative for the protection of the mountains and the livelihood of people living in the mountains.

 Mountain Economy is a sub-sector under the Environment and Climate Change with Bhutan as the Lead member State.
-The Mountain Economy was initially identified as one of the areas of cooperation in 2016.
+The Mountain Economy sub-sector was initially identified as one of the areas of cooperation in 2016.
 However, with rationalization and reconstitution of Sectors and Sub-Sectors in 2022, Mountain Economy was considered as a cross-cutting issues in the areas of Cooperation and approved as the sub-sector under the Environment and Climate Change Sector by the 19th BIMSTEC Ministerial Meeting held in 2023.

 Institutional Mechanism